aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/animate-ppt-chart-categories-aspose-slides-java/_index.md

 ```

 2. **Retrieve the Chart**
-   Access the chart from the first slide’s shapes collection:
+   The `Chart` class represents a chart shape; you obtain it from the slide’s shape collection.

 ```java
 ISlide slide = presentation.getSlides().get_Item(0);